salahlouffidi/c24-spring/readme.md

 ## C24 Spring integration ##

-This project is an integration library between C24 IO and Spring/Spring Integration.
-It allows to seamlessly use data model code generated from C24 in Spring application.
+This project is a set of integration libraries between C24 IO and Spring, Spring Integration and Spring Batch.
+It allows to seamless use of data model code generated from C24 iO in Spring applications.

 ### Core support ###